okviz/okviz.github.io/_mydocs/get-started/installation.md

 ### 1. Installing a visual in the Org Store

 Power BI admins can deploy custom visuals throughout their organization.
-This way, any user creating a report can easily discover and use them.
+In this way, any user creating a report can easily discover and use them.
 To install a new custom visual in the Org Store:

 1. Log into Power BI service and navigate to the [Admin portal](https://app.powerbi.com/admin-portal/).